mbeddr/mps-platform-docs/src/doc/docs/mps_internal/open_api.md

     Get the model-to-be-deleted as SModel (interface) and use `#!java new ModelDeleteHelper(model).delete();` For more context see: [DeleteModeHelper](https://github.com/JetBrains/MPS/blob/master/workbench/mps-workbench/source/jetbrains/mps/workbench/actions/model/DeleteModelHelper.java)

-!!! question "How can you add a language to the "Used Languages" settings of a model programmatically?"
+!!! question "How can you add a language to the *Used Languages* settings of a model programmatically?"

     - Module level: `#!java ((AbstractModule) moduleA).addDependency(moduleB.getModuleReference(), false)`
     - Model level: `#!java new ModelImports(model).addUsedLanguage(language)`

     To get the language from a reference, you can call: `MetaAdapterFactory.getLanguage(moduleRef)`.

-!!! question "Can a node-ptr point to non-root nodes?"
+!!! question "Can a node pointer point to non-root nodes?"

+    Yes, for example:

     ```java
     node-ptr/Integer->parseInt->radix/